graphdeeplearning/website/content/post/transformers-are-gnns/index.md

 ![RNNs/Transformers for NLP tasks](rnn-transf-nlp.jpg)

-Initially introduced for machine translation, **Transformers** has gradually replaced RNNs in mainstream NLP.
+Initially introduced for machine translation, **Transformers** have gradually replaced RNNs in mainstream NLP.
 The architecture takes a fresh approach to representation learning: Doing away with recurrence entirely, Transformers build features of each word using an *[attention](https://distill.pub/2016/augmented-rnns/) [mechanism](https://lilianweng.github.io/lil-log/2018/06/24/attention-attention.html)* to figure out how important **all the other words** in the sentence are w.r.t. to the aforementioned word.
 Knowing this, the word's updated features are simply the sum of linear transformations of the features of all the words, weighted by their importace.